pllealfunes/hamburger-menu/mystery-word/README.md

     * Show message ✔️
 * Keep track of guesses
     * display on page ✔️
-    * check for capital or lowercase
+    * check for capital or lowercase ✔️
+    * check for repeats ✔️
 * Play again button after win or lose ✔️
-* Make it pretty!
+* Add stylling!
 * Netlify